pieterjandesmedt/vite-et-reves/content/captains-log/2020-05-20-back-again-to-woburn-bay.md

 {{< image src="IMG_0152.jpg" alt="Prickly Point" ratio="16x9" >}}

-Visibility was good and the sun was high is the sky, so I decided to go carefully between the reefs instead of around.
+Visibility was good and the sun was high in the sky, so I decided to go carefully between the reefs instead of around.
 The sea is much calmer there.
 I kept an eye on the charts the whole time.
 It was a bit stressy when the depth decreased to 1.5 meters.
-With the daggers up, Vite & Rêves only draws 70 centimeters, but still a bit shallow for my liking.
+With the daggers up, Vite & Rêves only draws 70 centimeters, but it was still a bit shallow for my liking.
 We made it without incident to Woburn Bay.

 {{< image src="IMG_0158.jpg" alt="A nice reef can make anyone look good, even with a corona beard" ratio="3x2" >}}